How long is my weed good for? Leafly’s guide to storing cannabis

-At some point in our cannabis careers, we’re all posed with the question, “How long is my cannabis good for?”
+At some point in our cannabis consumption, we’ve all asked ourselves, “How long is my weed good for?”
 Maybe you’ve found a few nugs tucked in your winter jacket from last year’s ski trip, or when harvesting a medical crop you may need a way to safely store the excess buds until you’re ready to consume the fruits of your labor.

 Ideal temperatures for storing cannabis